david-rabb/national-antibody-id/README.md

 - How can third-parties trust barcodes?

 ## Issuance
 **Basic Scenario:** An patient obtains a temporary ID token from a CDC portal or mobile app.
 The patient visits his healthcare provider for a test of antibodies to a specific disease in his body and provides token to HCP.
 The patient's doctor and/or testing laboratory submit the test results to the CDC database along with the patient's token.
-The patient can then download the pertient aspects of their heath record as a barcode in their app or print to paper.
+The patient can then download the pertinent aspects of their heath record as a barcode in their app or print to paper.
 A business wishing to certify that all of it's employees are immune and non-contagious can scan their employee's barcordes prior to each day of work, verifying test result status and validity.

 **Other Scenarios:**
 - A business can protect employees from each other and customers when working in close proximity.
 - Concert/movie/shopping/transportation venues can protect their employees and customers
 - POTUS can screen individuals before meeting them in person
-- Sexual partners can verify each other's STD test results before being intimate

 ## Barcode Verification
 Even though generating a digitally-signed barcode is fairly straighforward, preventing someone from copying this barcode and giving it to a friend or family member for impersonation is a real threat.
 How can we ensure each barcode is associated with the true owner?
 Airports address this in their barcodes using a 2nd factor of identification.
 A TSA agent compares a physical identification card with the barcode data.
 A similar multi-factor approach needs to be used here as well, but there are other options to physical ID cards: